h1zik/TUBESEAI/README.md

 ```
 cd PATH/to/your/directory
 ```
-**4. If you use terminal inside Visual Studio Code just open the project folder**, type and enter:
+**4. If you use terminal inside Visual Studio Code just open the project folder**

+**5. In the terminal/CMD, type and enter:
 ```
 docker-compose build
 ```
-**5. Just wait for the docker to build the project**.
+**6. Just wait for the docker to build the project**.
 After finished, type and enter:
 ```
 docker-compose up
 ```
-**6. It will run the whole services**
+**7. It will run the whole services**
 > user-services runs on: https://localhost:5001

 > topup-services runs on: https://localhost:5002